-double_op_res.c:3:[kernel] warning: non-finite double value assert \is_finite ((double)(a+b)); '''
+[eva:alarm] double_op_res.c:3: Warning: non-finite double value.

+assert \is_finite((double)(a+b));

+'''

 An alarm is also emitted when the program uses as argument to a floating-point operation a value from memory that does not ostensibly represent a floating-point number.
-This can happen with a union type with both int and float fields, or in the case of a conversion from int to float .
+This can happen with a union type with both int and float fields, or in the case of a conversion from int \ to float \.
 The emitted alarm excludes the possibility of the bit sequence used as a the argument representing NaN, an infinite, or an address.
 See the example below.